Free Whiteboard for Teachers

 - •Switch pen colors to color-code different categories during a class discussion or group brainstorm.

-- •Project the whiteboard and let students take turns drawing or annotating from their seats via a shared link.
+- •Project the whiteboard and let students take turns drawing on the same classroom display.

-- •Save a snapshot of the board before erasing so you have a record of student thinking to revisit later.
+- •Download a PNG before clearing so you have a record of student thinking to revisit later.

 - •Keep a blank whiteboard open during lectures for spontaneous illustrations when a student asks an unexpected question.